Health Insurance and Financial Assistance for the Cancer Patient

 Questions about insurance coverage often come up during treatment.
 Here are some tips for dealing with insurance-related questions:

 - Speak with the insurer or managed care provider’s customer service department.

 - Ask the cancer care team social worker for help.

 - Talk with the consumer advocacy office of the government agency that oversees your insurance plan.
 (See the section “Who regulates insurance plans?”)

 - Learn about the insurance laws that protect the public.
-Call your American Cancer Society Health Insurance Assistance Service.
-You might also visit http://www.healthcare.gov/using-insurance/understanding/rights/index.html for more information.
+Call your American Cancer Society National Cancer Information Center at 1-800-227-2345.
+You might also visit www.healthcare.gov/using-insurance/understanding/rights/index.html for more information.